 Feature

-FARRAR STRAUS GIROUXDescription
+FARRAR STRAUS GIROUX

 In this condensed edition of Selected Poems, Robert Lowells poems are brought together from all of his books of verse.
-Chosen and introduced by Katie Peterson on the occasion of Robert Lowells one hundredth birthday, New Selected Poems offers a perfectly chosen and illuminating representation of one of the great careers in twentieth-century poetry.4.
-Selected Poems: Expanded Edition: Including selections from Day by Day
+Chosen and introduced by Katie Peterson on the occasion of Robert Lowells one hundredth birthday, New Selected Poems offers a perfectly chosen and illuminating representation of one of the great careers in twentieth-century poetry.

 Description